brentscripts/FunctionalCSharpProgramming/README.md

 1. Clone the repository to your local machine.
 2. Open LINQPad and load the specific LINQPad file for the challenge you're interested in.
-3. Explore the problem, input, and my solution using LINQ, functional programming, and techniques from the book.
+3. Explore the problem and my code solution.

 ## Challenges Credits